jhonatasrm/example-recyclerview/README.md

-# Example use RecyclerView
+## Example use RecyclerView

-Example of how implement a RecyclerView in a Android application
+Example of how implement a RecyclerView in a Android application.